 - Visit the Domains tab and configure each domain's settings.
 The most crucial settings are:

 - Average Shopping Cart Value: Configure the value of an average purchase on the domain.
 Noibu uses this figure to calculate Annualized Revenue Loss.

-- Minimum Revenue Loss: Set a minimum amount of projected revenue loss per issue to show in the Funnel.
-This ensures the funnel only includes issues with significant revenue loss.
+- Minimum Revenue Loss: Set a minimum amount of projected revenue loss considered high loss.
+This affects how issues appear in the Priority Issues view.

 - Minimum Checkout Down Minutes: Enter the minimum number of minutes your checkout can be down before receiving an alert.